msel-source/mefwriter/README.md

 (Note: it is not an error to have un-ordered data in the MEF 3.0 format, but any gap in time, either forwards or backwards in time, will be treated as a discontinuity.
 The threshold for discontinuity is specified in write_mef_channel.h.
-1/10 of a second is the default.)
+One tenth of a second, or 0.1 seconds, is the default.)

 Two example programs, named sine-test, are provided to demonstrate ease of use of this module.
 The basic pattern is 1) a channel is created, 2) data is added to the channel, and 3) the channel is closed.
 Though